 PNG is another popular image file format that we see on the Internet.
 Lossless means you can edit an image without the image losing its quality.
 PNGs are lossless formats of images.

-PNG’s main property is to have the image on the transparent background, and that’s why we often see PNG format is used for logos, lines, symbols, etc.… The PNG images are sharper than the JPEGs and a better choice for the text-based images.
+PNG’s main property is to have the image on a transparent background, and that’s why we often see PNG format is used for logos, lines, symbols, etc.… The PNG images are sharper than the JPEGs and a better choice for text-based images.

 When to use: If the image has text, lines, and shapes, use PNG for the sharper picture.